February 2023 North American storm complex: Elsewhere

 Heavy snowfall fell in parts of the New York City metropolitan area between February 27 and 28.
 By the morning of February 28, New Canaan, Connecticut had received 7 in of snow, while Port Jervis, New York and Bloomingdale, New Jersey had received 6 and 8.5 in respectively.
 Up to 12 in of snow fell in Olivebridge, New York.
 However, less snow fell in the city itself, with 1.8 in of snow in Central Park, 1.5 in of snow at John F. Kennedy International Airport, 1.7 in at Newark, New Jersey and 2.7 in of snow at LaGuardia Airport, although parts of the Bronx saw as much as 5.6 in of snow.
-Despite the snow that fell, however, it wound up being one of the least snowy December-February periods across the region.
+The snowstorm resulted in 150 flight cancellations at LaGuardia Airport, 100 at JFK Airport and 50 at Newark Airport.
+A snow emergency was declared due to the storm in Bridgeport, Connecticut.
+Despite the snow that fell, however, it wound up being one of the least snowy December–February periods across the region, and the least snowy winter on record in Central Park.
 The snow led to a 15-car pileup on the Massachusetts Turnpike.